 The Species Orchid Society of Western Australia hosts a lot of information online about Australian orchids here.

-Caladenia latifolia grows in coastal scrub, and heathland.
-It has broad, bright green hairy leaves which usually lie flat on the ground and bright pink flowers 3 to 3.5 cm across borne on the end of a wiry scape to 40 cm. tall.
+Caladenia latifolia R.Br. grows in coastal scrub, and heathland.
+It has broad, bright green hairy leaves which usually lie flat on the ground and bright pink flowers 3 to 3.5 cm across borne on the end of a wiry scape to 40 cm tall.
 Each flower has an erect rear sepal and the other segments spread forward.
 This orchid is commonly known as Pink Fairies and is found in a number states in southern Australia.
 Pictures below were taken in various sites in southwestern Western Australia by Bob Rutemoeller and Mary Sue Ittner September 2007.

 Caladenia longicauda Lindl. was named Arachnorchis longicauda (Lindl.)
 D.L.Jones & M.A.Clem. in the 2001 paper.
 Known as the Tufting White Spider Orchid, it is found in Western Australia in open grass or low shrubby areas in woodland, usually in well drained soil.
 It has white flowers with drooping segments, broad at the base and narrowing abruptly to a long slender tip.
 The lip has a marginal fringe of long teeth and rows of calli.
 There are many subspecies.
 The one pictured below was seen in the Stirling Range National Park in September 2007 and could be ssp. eminens which is found there.
 You can't see the calli since there is a green spider on the lip.
 We saw it on a bank next to the road and it was late in the day and hard to get close enough to it for a very clear picture.
 Photos by Mary Sue Ittner.